reaganhenke/costume-db/costumedb-frontend/README.md

 - [ ] update themes to be correct
 - [ ] source database images
 - [ ] fix web manifest
+- [ ] reduce scss size for group search and header